Talcum Powder Lawsuits

 Johnson & Johnson Response to Talcum Powder Claims

-J&J continues to insist that their talcum powder did not and does not contain cancer-causing asbestos.
-However, a lawsuit in Missouri against the company used unsealed emails as evidence that the company was aware of the dangers.
+J&J continues to insist that its talcum powder did not and does not contain cancer-causing asbestos.
+However, a lawsuit in Missouri against the company used unsealed emails as evidence that it was aware of the dangers.

-The emails revealed that scientists wrote a report in 2009 that highlighted potential health risks, but J&J told them to change the information in the report.
+The emails revealed that scientists wrote a report in 2009 that highlighted potential health risks, but J&J told them to change the information.
 This ultimately led to the U.S. Food and Drug Administration not adding cancer warnings to the talcum powder.

 "[Johnson & Johnson] knew of the presence of asbestos in products that they knowingly targeted for sale to mothers and babies, knew of the damage their products caused and misrepresented the safety of these products for decades."